Sotera/Datawake/quickstart.md

   * Select "Add-ons".
   * Click on the Gear icon.
   * Select "Install Add-on from File".
-  * Browse to the downloaded add-on.
-Or simply double-click on the .xpi file that was downloaded and click install when prompted.

 ---
-## Installation utilizing an Amazon EC2 Instance
+# Installation utilizing an Amazon EC2 Instance
 Though Docker can be configured to run on Mac and Windows it can require significant time and effort to configure and debug, hence the recommendation that it be run natively on Linux or via VirtualBox and the Datawake VM.
 In the case where you wish to share a Datawake Demo instance with team members you probably will not want to run the VM.
 If you have an Amazon EC2 account you can easily set up a Datawake Demo stack there.

 There are a few prerequisites required to run Datawake on Amazon’s EC2 stack.
 These include the following: